 Who are you when you face a crisis?
 What do you need to do today, to get to where you want to be in a year from now?
 Don’t wait until you ‘feel good’ to be the person, family member, friend, community member and professional you want to be.
 Accept that matching markets are imperfect, recruiters are time poor and often risk averse.
 Labour markets are messy and good matches take time.
 Be aware of the cognitive costs of extended job search and ensure you devote time to the activities which replenish your psychological reserves.

 Understanding your values, and how they are developed and tested by every facet of life is critical.
 Your professional identity is only one part of who you are.
 The psychological flexibility needed to adapt and compete in the Covid-era labour market comes from the solid foundation of deeply knowing yourself and what you stand for in every one of the roles in your life.
 Looking back 20 years hence, how will you remember yourself during Covid-19?
-ACT curious today, keep learning, growing and forging ahead in your valued direction.
+ACT curious today, keep learning, growing and forging ahead in your valued direction to improve your Psychological Flexibility.

 ABOUT THE AUTHORS